 And while long-term effects differ from person-to-person, you may be experiencing one or more of the following.
 These may be mild, or, they could be having a significant impact on your day-to-day life.
 You can find information to help you take care of yourself and find ways of coping later in this section.

-- Difficult emotions – feeling low, sad, anxious, angry or irritable sometimes.
+- Difficult emotions – feeling low, sad, anxious, angry and irritable sometimes.
 Mood swings which can include feelings of intense distress and possibly thoughts of suicide.

 - Feeling powerless – finding it hard to say ‘no’ when necessary or asserting your own needs.
 Some survivors can react in other ways – by behaving aggressively, trying to control other people or by developing an eating disorder – all as a means of taking back some control.